Gear train: Formula

+This is because the number of idler gear teeth N_{I} cancels out when the gear ratios of the two subsets are multiplied:

-Notice that this gear ratio is exactly the same as for the case when the gears GA and GB engage directly.
+Notice that this gear ratio is exactly the same as for the case when the gears A and B engage directly.
 The intermediate gear provides spacing but does not affect the gear ratio.
 For this reason it is called an idler gear.
 The same gear ratio is obtained for a sequence of idler gears and hence an idler gear is used to provide the same direction to rotate the driver and driven gear.
 If the driver gear moves in the clockwise direction, then the driven gear also moves in the clockwise direction with the help of the idler gear.

 Example

-In the photo, assuming the smallest gear is connected to the motor, it is called the drive gear or input gear.
-The somewhat larger gear in the middle is called an idler gear.
+In the photo, assume the smallest gear (gear A, in the lower right corner) is connected to the motor, which makes it the drive gear or input gear.
+The somewhat larger gear in the middle (gear I) is called an idler gear.
 It is not connected directly to either the motor or the output shaft and only transmits power between the input and output gears.
-There is a third gear in the upper-right corner of the photo.
+There is a third gear (gear B) partially shown in the upper-right corner of the photo.
 Assuming that gear is connected to the machine's output shaft, it is the output or driven gear.

-The input gear in this gear train has 13 teeth and the idler gear has 21 teeth.
-Considering only these gears, the gear ratio between the idler and the input gear can be calculated as if the idler gear was the output gear.
-Therefore, the gear ratio is driven/drive = 21/13 ≈1.62 or 1.62:1.